 A supply of duct tape can serve as an all-purpose, temporary fix for various situations.
 Several feet of tape can be wound around a flashlight handle or water bottle to store for future needs.

-It’s a good idea to have a particle mask, to protect you from dust and fumes in cities and on bus journeys.
-They can be found in Kathmandu pharmacies.
+Having a particle mask to protect you from dust and fumes in cities and on bus journeys is a good idea.
+These are available in Kathmandu pharmacies.

 LEAVE NO TRACE

 - Dispose of Waste Properly (Pack It In, Pack It Out)